 Grande Finale – Sibelius with Oramo I

 Sakari Oramo leads the Royal Stockholm Philharmonic Orchestra in Sibelius’ Symphonies No. 1 and 2.
-The first of four concerts that conclude Oramo’s tenure as chief conductor of the orchestra.
+The first of four concerts that concluded Oramo’s tenure as chief conductor of the orchestra.

 Grand Finale: Sakari Oramo’s final concerts as chief conductor of the Royal Stockholm Philharmonic Orchestra were an in-depth journey through Jean Sibelius’ creations, including all seven symphonies in chronological order.
 “In his case specifically, I believe the order matters”, said Sakari Oramo.
 “He worked on several symphonies simultaneously, and there are always elements in one symphony that can be detected in the symphony preceding it.”